laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 ### What is high-throughput sequencing? <a id='what'></a>

-The main object of interest in this course is the [genome](https://en.wikipedia.org/wiki/Genome) of a organism, which is made of
+A main object of interest in this course is the [genome](https://en.wikipedia.org/wiki/Genome) of a organism, which is made of
 [_deoxyribonucleic acid_](https://ghr.nlm.nih.gov/handbook/basics/dna) (DNA).